notthetup/blog/_posts/2014-01-18-gingerale.md

 ![IMG_20140111_162538](../images/2014/01/IMG_20140111_162538.jpg)

-Boiling achieves a couple of things[.
-Tap water (atleast in Singapore) is fluorinated][6], which is not very conducive for our probiotics.
+Boiling achieves a couple of things.
+[Tap water (atleast in Singapore) is fluorinated][6], which is not very conducive for our probiotics.
 So boiling should get rid of all the fluorine and other additives(_Correction based on comments below :_ Fluorides in the water are salts and hence will not evaporate by boiling.
 [Chlorine which is also added to tap water][7] is the one which evaporates away when boiled.)
 It also extracts the flavour from the ginger into the water.

 3. Let the hot wort cool down by leaving the pot open.
 This will also enable the fluorine to evaporate off.